quadrimegistus/quadrimegistus/README.md

 I'm a jack of all trades with software engineering.
 I primarily write server side code with Node, Java with Spring Boot, and Ruby on Rails.
 In addition, I also work some front end, mostly with React, and to a lesser extent with Vue, Angular and jQuery.

-Like my repositories, but want to see some high level architecting?
-Check this [Repository](https://github.com/parallelam/ArchitectPortfolio) or [Google Drive](https://drive.google.com/drive/folders/1RwszXnoVjbXo6oje_YAMoC6-HKbxRHim?usp=sharing).
+Like my repositories, but want to see more high level application/database architecting?
+Check out this [Repository](https://github.com/parallelam/ArchitectPortfolio) or this [Google Drive](https://drive.google.com/drive/folders/1RwszXnoVjbXo6oje_YAMoC6-HKbxRHim?usp=sharing).

 Want to hire me to work on your project?
 Extend a contract to me through my [UpWork](https://www.upwork.com/fl/weshatley).